 If nothing works you can take the nuclear route.

 Restoring your iPhone X to its factory defaults could help cure your battery life problems.
-If you want to start anew, head into Settings > General > Reset > and select Erase All Content and Settings.
+If you want to start anew, head into Settings, tap General, tap Reset, and select Erase All Content and Settings.

 Just make sure you backup all of your irreplaceable photos and videos before you make this choice.